How to Troubleshoot and Fix 5 Common VoiP Issues

-We’ve identified the 5 top complaints around video call quality, and VoIP troubleshooting approaches for addressing these complaints.
+We’ve identified the 5 most common issues around VoIP call quality, and provided VoIP troubleshooting steps for addressing these complaints.

 Packet loss is the cause when every other word or the middle of a sentence drops out.
 Whenever packet loss happens, real-time apps, like voice and video, are the ones that suffer the most.